Argyraspides/Argyraspides/README.md

 - 🚂 I love all parts of the software world, but especially simulation, modelling, game engines, physics engines, controller software, and nowadays web development.

 - 🚀 My physics engine is the project I'm most proud of.
 Written completely in scratch with C++ and works on the web!
-Check out the source code [here](https://www.github.com/Argyraspides/Telos) and play around with its flying shapes and explosions [here](https://gaugamela.me/Telos)
+Check out the source code [here](https://www.github.com/Argyraspides/Telos) and play around with its flying shapes and explosions on my website [here](https://gaugamela.me/Telos)

 ## Skills